Childhood Gastrointestinal Stromal Tumors Treatment (PDQ®)–Patient Version

 For information about the treatments listed below, see the Treatment Option Overview section.

-Treatment for children whose tumors are SDH-deficient may include the following:
+Treatment for children whose newly diagnosed tumors are SDH-deficient may include the following:

 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.